 The books, manuscripts, and artifacts in the Archives and Special Collections Department of the University of Minnesota Libraries are among the most valuable cultural documents available anywhere.
 These materials range from four thousand year old Babylonian clay tablets to the latest illustrated children's books.

-Our regular hours are 8:30 - 4:30, Monday through Friday, however due to class meetings, group presentations and special events, the reading room may be closed.
+Our summer hours (May 11 to September 4) are 12:00 p.m. to 5:00 p.m., Monday through Friday.
+We return to our regular hours of 8:30 a.m. - 4:30 p.m., Monday through Friday, on September 8th, 2015.
+Please note that due to class meetings, group presentations, and special events, the reading room may be closed.
 To confirm hours for a particular day, please contact the Bell at 612.624.1528 or email@example.com.

 We continue to accept appointments outside posted hours, including evenings and weekends, subject to staff availability and building hours.

 The Libraries have two locations with carrels, Wilson Library (West Bank) and Magrath Library (St. Paul Campus).
 Magrath Library has a limited number of carrels (nine) for faculty and graduate students.
 Carrels are intended to provide study space for projects/research work, for which library material is needed.
 Carrels are not intended to serve as offices, conference rooms, storage space or offices for teaching/research assistants.